Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 In most people who have had an ischemic stroke, loss of function is usually greatest immediately after the stroke occurs.
 However, in about 15 to 20%, the stroke is progressive, causing greatest loss of function after a day or two.
 This type of stroke is called an evolving stroke.
 In people who have had a hemorrhagic stroke, function usually is lost progressively over minutes to hours.

 When a stroke is severe, the brain swells, increasing pressure within the skull.
-Increased pressure can damage the brain directly or indirectly by forcing the brain downward in the skull.
-The brain may be forced through the rigid structures that separate the brain into compartments, resulting in a serious problem called herniation (see Figure: Herniation: The Brain Under Pressure).
-The pressure affects areas that control consciousness and breathing in the lower part of the brain (brain stem) and can cause irregular breathing, loss of consciousness, coma, and death.
+Hemorrhagic strokes involve bleeding in the brain or in the tissues that cover it.
+This blood can increase pressure within the skull.
+Increased pressure can damage the brain directly or indirectly by forcing the brain sideways and downward in the skull.
+The brain may be forced through the rigid structures that separate the brain into compartments, resulting in a dangerous problem called herniation Herniation: The Brain Under Pressure .
+The pressure affects areas that control consciousness and breathing in the brain stem (which connects the cerebrum with the spinal cord).
+Herniation can cause loss of consciousness, coma, irregular breathing, and death.

-Symptoms suggest the diagnosis, but tests are needed to help doctors determine the following:
+Symptoms and results of physical examination suggest the diagnosis of stroke, but tests are needed to help doctors determine the following:

 Whether stroke has occurred